Special Events Office(705) firstname.lastname@example.org

 Take a walk with Nature Naomi to learn all about identifying and appreciating wildlife in their natural habitat!

-Throughout the month, we will follow-up with some of the furry and feathered friends we met on
+Follow-up with some of the furry and feathered friends we met on

 Canada Day to learn all about their life during the winter in a behind-the-scenes look with Speaking of Wildlife.